|

 Origin and Language

-Recent DNA studies on who the origin of the Phoenicians show that they are of ancient Mediterranean sub-stratum.
-Their original homeland was the eastern Mediterranean and they did not come from any other place, as previously thought.
+Recent DNA studies, on the origin of the Phoenicians, show that they are the Canaanites themselves, and of ancient Mediterranean sub-stratum.
+Their original homeland is the eastern Mediterranean, as far back as probably 10,000 B.C., and they did not come from any other place, as previously claimed by undocumented or non-archaeologically proven Arab history, geographically-confused Herodotus, and/or any other claims that they emigrated from the then non-existing Arabia or anywhere else.
+This means that the Canaanite Phoenicians are native, aboriginal of the said area.

 Geography